-In terms of health screening measures, as with the last round, thermometers are only present at Fishkhabour, Ibrahim Al-Khalil (outgoing), and Zurbatiyah.
+In terms of health screening measures, thermometers are only present at Fishkhabour, Ibrahim Al-Khalil (outgoing), and Zurbatiyah.
 As with the last round, all travellers entering Iraq via Ibrahim Al-Khalil (incoming), Fishkhabour and Bashmagh must take a COVID-19 test upon arrival.
 However, there are no testing facilities at Zurbatiyah and Al-Shalamcha; travellers entering at these PoEs must carry with them negative PCR test results in order to enter.
-Travellers crossing via Fishkhabour who are in transit are not required to take a test at the PoEs; all of these travellers are escorted by security forces to the international airports, where they are required to take a test prior to flying out of the country.
+Travellers in transit are not required to take a test at the PoEs; all of these travellers are escorted by security forces to the international airports, where they are required to take a test prior to flying out of the country.

-As with the previous rounds, rules surrounding quarantining vary across the monitored PoEs.
-After entering Iraq via Ibrahim Al-Khalil, Zurbatiyah and Al-Shalamcha are required to quarantine at home for 14 days.
-In addition, travellers entering via Fishkhabour are required to quarantine in a hotel for 48 hours - except those with dual nationality who are in transit, for whom there is no quarantine requirement.
-In addition, all travellers entering via Bashmagh must quarantine at home for 48 hours.
+As with the previous rounds, rules vary across the monitored PoEs.
+After entering Iraq via Ibrahim AI-Khalil, travellers are required to quarantine at home for 14 days.
+In addition, travellers entering Iraq via Fishkhabour are still required to quarantine in a hotel for 48 hours - except those with dual nationality who are in transit, for whom there is no quarantine requirement.
+Also, all travellers entering via Bashmagh must quarantine at home for 48 hours, and those entering via Zurbatiyah and AI-Shalamcha must quarantine at home for 14 days.